tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 $1a: Temple of the Rose
 : A temple appearing in the dungeon.

-$1b: Wall block
+$1b: Small magic button switch
 : DoA2 only.
-A solid wall block with a small square at the top.
+A solid wall block with a small button at the top.
+Click the button to toggle it, same as a normal button.
+However, if you press it a second time, it transforms into a forcefield.
+A Killmagic scroll will get rid of the forcefield.
-Has a subtype.
-Still uncertain what exactly this does.
+Bugged in the English language release so that you can't click the button.
+Only appears in the final two levels of DoA 2 (B1 and B2).

 $1c: Pit
 : DoA2 only.
 A dark pit.
+Don't fall down it!
+It won't kill you, but it will respawn you at the start of the current level.
+Levitation doesn't help.
+Notably, Tower B1 has a start point marker tile for this purpose.
-Subtype is usually 00, but can be 5, 83, or 84.
+Subtype is usually 00, but some on Tower B1 have the subtype 5, 83, or 84.
+Not sure what subtype does.

 $1d: Wall message
 : DoA2 only.
 A wall with a message written on it.